Tekraj15/Encoder-Decoder-Neural-Network/README.md

 Encoder-Decoder Architecture:
 The encoder-decoder architecture is a specific implementation of sequence-to-sequence models.
 It consists of two main components: an encoder and a decoder.
 The encoder processes the input sequence and generates a fixed-size context vector that encapsulates the important information from the input.
 The decoder then takes this context vector and generates the output sequence step by step.

+Connection Between the Two:
+The connection between sequence-to-sequence models and encoder-decoder architectures lies in the fact that many sequence-to-sequence tasks are implemented using an encoder-decoder structure.
+The encoder encodes the input sequence into a context vector, and the decoder uses this context to generate the output sequence.

+For example, in machine translation:

+Encoder: The input sentence (source language) is fed into the encoder, which processes it through its layers and produces a context vector capturing the meaning of the sentence.
+Decoder: The decoder takes the context vector and generates the translated sentence (target language) word by word.
+This architecture is not limited to translation.
+It's used in various tasks like text summarization, speech-to-text conversion, and more.
+The encoder's ability to capture information from the input sequence and the decoder's ability to generate an output sequence make this architecture versatile for handling a wide range of sequence-to-sequence tasks.

+In summary, sequence-to-sequence models encompass a broader concept of handling sequences of varying lengths, and the encoder-decoder architecture is a specific implementation of this concept, designed to efficiently handle tasks where the input sequence needs to be transformed into an output sequence.

 Projects to be Covered :

 1. Machine Translation